-Other desktop GIS packages don't have real SQL because they have no internal DBMS at their cores.
+Desktop GIS packages like Esri and Q don't have real SQL because they have no internal DBMS at their cores.
 Almost all originally were designed as viewers of data stored in external data sources, so they don't have their own data storage engines inside the GIS.
 Because they don't have their own data storage engines, they don't have real SQL either.
 Instead, they connect as dumb clients to external DBMS packages that do have SQL, like Oracle or PostgreSQL DBMS servers, or to file databases like Microsoft Access or SQLite.
 That means you only get SQL when connecting to those data sources, and you get zero SQL with hundreds of other formats or data sources.

 QGIS is a good example of a viewer/client GIS that is not a database itself and has no native SQL: there's no such thing as importing data from a file format, like GeoTIFF, into QGIS and then doing SQL on the raster data.
 Q has to leave the data in the file format or data store to which it has connected.
 If that data store is a DBMS package with the SQL capabilities you want, you're in luck and you can use Q as a client to launch queries in that DBMS.
 You're out of luck for real SQL if the data source, like GeoTIFF or a shapefile, is not a DBMS package that provides SQL.

 QGIS can create temporary SQLlite files that provide views of vector layers that are not databases, but only with data compatible with Spatialite (no rasters) and with the crushingly slower performance of routing data out to and back from the external SQLite file.
 The limited SQL subset available allows no UPDATE or other manipulation of the original data the way a real SQL person expects, so it's not like having real SQL built into the GIS.